What A Sarasota Florida Mobile Home Inspection Should NOT Be Used For!

 If a Buyer is looking to get a home inspection to get a better idea of what exactly is going on with the mobile home they are buying then we certainly suggest this if this will help put the Buyers mind at ease.
 Many times, Buyers will do this if they are buying a mobile home without ever stepping foot into the property.

-Here, the Buyer will gain quite a bit of knowledge on the property and its central operating components such as the roof, flooring system, hot water heater, plumbing, and electrical setup.
-Having this information handy prior to making a purchase is always a wise decision so that the new homeowner can have a much more clear way of understanding what potential repairs may be needed in the future.
+Here, the Buyer will gain quite a bit of knowledge on the property and its central operating components, such as the roof, flooring system, hot water heater, plumbing, and electrical setup.
+Having this information handy prior to making a purchase is always a wise decision so that the new homeowner can have a much clearer understanding of what potential repairs may be needed in the future.

 What a home inspection on a mobile home should not be used for is to try and use it as a negotiation tool with the Seller.